docelic/slapd-viper/README.md

 ##### cacheRead SPEC

-Specify how (and how long) to cache LDIF reads from disk.
+Specify for how many LDAP operations to cache LDIF reads from disk.
 No specification implies no cache.

 SPEC can be:

 ```
-Xo   - X LDAP operations.
-Recommended

-X    - implies X seconds.
-Not recommended for use
+X    - X LDAP operations
-Xs   - X seconds.
-Not recommended for use
-Xm   - X minutes.
-Not recommended for use
-Xh   - X hours.
-Not recommended for use
-Xd   - X days.
-Not recommended for use
-Xw   - X weeks.
-Not recommended for use
-Xu   - X uses.
-Not recommended for use
 ```

-Overall best value, which minimizes risk of serving stale data while reaching noticeable optimization improvement (up to 25%), is 1 operation, specified as `1o`.
+Overall best value, which minimizes risk of serving stale data while reaching noticeable optimization improvement (up to 25%), is 1 operation, specified as `1`.

 `cacheRead` and `overlayConfig` cache can be used together, amplifying the effect.

-NOTE: due to deficiencies in Memoize::Expire module, time- and uses-based methods of expiry do not work correctly when caching non-scalar values (such as multiple values for an attribute).
-It is therefore suggested to always use the number-of-operations cache.

 ##### clean